International Women’s Day: needed now more than ever

 What can women do?

 On March 8th, the world celebrates women - in Italy, museums with exhibits by women are free, and no doubt celebrities will speak out against the injustices faced by women around the world.
 But something different is happening this year - in the United States, the organiser’s of January’s Women’s March are organising an all-out strike - “a day without a woman” - to highlight the injustices faced in the US, particularly under Trump.
-In Ireland, Strike 4 Repeal takes place, highlighting the issue of the 8th Amendment in what aims to be a nationwide walkout.

 Do you need to do these things to take part in International Women’s Day?
 Of course not - but remember that we are living in a different climate, one where women’s place is - all too suddenly - up for debate.
 This International Women’s Day, it’s time to embrace change, look forward and stop letting the Trumps and the Twitter trolls think they’re winning.
 To borrow from a sign spotted at the Women’s March: this International Women’s Day, a woman’s place is in the resistance.